Returning to Campus

 The university strongly encourages everyone to be vaccinated.
 The State of Florida has made vaccines widely available to everyone medically eligible.
-For the convenience of our students, faculty, and staff, Student Health Services is hosting vaccine clinics on each campus once a week beginning May 17th.
+For the convenience of our students, faculty, and staff, Student Health Services is hosting vaccine clinics.
 Pop-up vaccine clinics are being arranged at various sites on campus for the convenience of specific groups of employees.

 In addition, USF Health continues to offer vaccines at the Morsani Clinic; please write to firstname.lastname@example.org to request an appointment at USF Health.

-Beginning the week of May 17, USF will offer COVID-19 vaccines at all of our campuses.
+Beginning the week of May 17, USF will offer COVID-19 vaccines.
 Vaccines will be available to USF students, future students, faculty, staff and family members.
 We will be hosting the following COVID-19 vaccine clinics weekly through August 6:

 - Tampa, Thursdays 9 a.m. - 4 p.m.: The Tampa campus will be offering the Johnson & Johnson and Pfizer vaccines.
 Appointments may be scheduled by calling (813) 445-4976.
 Vaccines will be given at the Student Health Center located at 4107 USF Cedar Circle, Tampa, FL 33620.